Darezhat/carbonate-acid-dissolution-dataset/README.md

 Pore and throat radii, micrometres.
 Permeability, millidarcy.
 Capillary pressure, kilopascal.
 Porosity, saturation and relative permeability are fractions.
 Coordination number, tortuosity and formation factor are dimensionless.
 Contact angles in degrees.

-## RESOLUTION LIMIT

-The smallest pore radius reproducible in a correctly extracted network is 0.9 voxel, that is 16.19 um at a voxel size of 18 um.
-In subvolumes B2 and D1 the 25th percentile before dissolution lies at that limit, so their apparent gain in this percentile reflects pores becoming resolvable rather than pores widening.
-Both are excluded from the statistics on the 25th percentile and are flagged in Fig3_Percentiles.
-The median and the 75th percentile lie well above the limit and use all eight subvolumes.

 ## PERMEABILITY SCALE CORRECTION

 The networks were passed to pnflow with lengths in millimetres, which the program read as metres.
 A factor of 1000 in length gives a factor of 10^6 in permeability, so the value written in the log is divided by 10^6.
 Both the raw and the corrected value are given in Table2_Pore_networks.
 The corrected values are the ones quoted in the manuscript.